 Once more, if you choose a reputable lease option company or an investor with integrity, this risk won’t be a problem.

-Lease options are frowned upon by solicitors
+Lease options are frowned upon or misunderstood by most ill-informed solicitors

 Whilst there are many solicitors who shy away from lease options, this is quite often because they don’t specialise in this area.